-With the overall guidance of its vision, mission, strategic priorities, and core values in the "Statement of Ethical Principles," the Texas Tech community-students, faculty, and staff-worked collaboratively to develop the new mission and vision statements and to delineate strategic priorities and key performance indicators.
+With the overall guidance of its vision, mission, strategic priorities, and core values in the "Statement of Ethical Principles," the Texas Tech community - students, faculty, and staff - worked collaboratively to develop the new mission and vision statements and to delineate strategic priorities and key performance indicators.
 Extensive discussions led to a set of major initiatives that are critical to TTU's achievement of national research university status.

-The initiatives recognize that Texas Tech must continue to admit and retain outstanding students, recruit and support exceptionally qualified faculty, and promote and fund notable and high-quality programs across the institution.
+The initiatives recognize that Texas Tech must continue to admit and retain outstanding students, recruit and support exceptionally qualified faculty, and promote and fund notable and high quality programs across the institution.
 However, paramount in all these strategies is the principle that TTU cannot be all things to all people.
-Thus, the University is committed to the notion of "excellence in scholarship" in all programs that are supported or initiated.
+Thus, the university is committed to the notion of "excellence in scholarship" in all programs that are supported or initiated.

 An important component of Texas Tech's strategic planning process was the identification of a set of peer institutions for comparison and benchmarking purposes.
 During this process it was deemed desirable to consider exclusively peers that are public research universities because of the similarities inherent in the vision and mission elements of public institutions and characteristics identified in Texas HB 51.
-Using these criteria, a list of 56 national public research universities was selected.
+Using these criteria, a list of 55 national public research universities was selected.
 Making it possible...
-2010-2020 Strategic Plan includes comparison data on numerous key performance indicators (KPIs) for Texas Tech, these 56 institutions, and the six other Texas emerging national research universities.
-These peer institutions are listed in Appendix 2.
+2010-2020 Strategic Plan includes comparison data on numerous key performance indicators (KPIs) for

+Texas Tech, these 55 institutions and the six other Texas emerging national research universities.
+These peer institutions are listed in Appendix II.

-It is in this context of institution-wide planning and assessment that the April 2010 Texas Tech Strategic Plan for Research has been written.
-Each component of the "Guidelines for the Strategic Plan for Research" is grounded in Texas Tech's Making it possible...
-2010-2020 Strategic Plan.
+Each component of the "Guidelines for the Strategic Plan for Research" is grounded in Texas Tech's Making it possible...2010-2020 Strategic Plan.
 In that plan, the KPIs are established with 2009 as a baseline and projected to 2020.
-Each KPI is defined in terms of national, state, professional, or institutional data that is annually tracked and published.
+Each KPI is defined in terms of national, state, professional or institutional data that is annually tracked and published.
 Peer comparison data has been collected and published on many of the KPIs.
 For those KPIs where national comparison data is not yet available, Texas Tech is participating in national surveys and securing databases that provide comparison data.
-An annual assessment and reporting cycle has been established by Texas Tech University as well as the Texas Tech University System, with an initial report made at the February 2010 Texas Tech University System Board strategic planning retreat.
-Texas Tech University and the Texas Tech University System have web-sites where annual performance is reported for strategic plan priorities, strategies, and key performance indicators.
+An annual assessment and reporting cycle has been established by Texas Tech University as well as the Texas Tech University System.
+Both entities have web-sites where annual performance is reported for strategic plan priorities, strategies and key performance indicators.